nima-samii/Kaggle-Titanic/README.md

 ## Overview
 This is my first attempt at Kaggle's beginner machine learning competition.

-I got help from this core to do this competition: https://www.kaggle.com/nadintamer/titanic-survival-predictions-beginner/notebook
+I got help from this Kernel to do this competition: https://www.kaggle.com/nadintamer/titanic-survival-predictions-beginner/notebook

 Titanic competition: https://www.kaggle.com/c/titanic